Quantum Non-Linear Bandit Optimization

 The input data register is dedicated to generating the distribution for data samples.
 The auxiliary qubits provide the workspace for temporary information produced during the quantum algorithms that are not part of the final output.
 Given an input state across those three registers, the quantum oracle $\calL$--whose detailed description will be discussed in the subsequent paragraph--transforms the input into a quantum state whose expectation value yields the gradient $\nabla \calL$.
 While techniques from \cite{SZ23} enable unbiased mean estimation for gradient extraction, we omit further details here as they lie outside our scope.
 The unitary $\matU$ then processes the output of $\calL$, implementing a single iteration of a Markov-chain-based update rule, say determined by $\matD$, for solving non-linear least square problems.
-Roughly speaking, $\matU$ combines two components: (1) an unbiased multivariate mean estimation subroutine; and (2) a quantum walk step over the parameter space.
+Roughly speaking, $\matU$ combines two components: (1) an unbiased non-destructive multivariate mean estimation subroutine; and (2) a quantum walk step over the parameter space.
 The composite operation $\matU \calL$ constitutes one full iteration of the algorithm, as formalized in \Cref{thm:QFF}.
 Starting from the initial state, after $T_0$ iterations, i.e. $(\matU \calL)^{T_0} |\vw\>|\vzero\>|\vzero\>$, the final quantum state will encodes $\matD^{T_0} \vw$.
-To gain a quadratic speedup, we apply the quantum fast-forward technique to $(\matU \calL)^{T_0}$.
+To gain a quadratic speed-up, we apply the quantum fast-forward technique to $(\matU \calL)^{T_0}$.
 Consequently, the step 1 of \Cref{alg:q_go_ucb} approximates \Cref{eq:qff} with $\widetilde{O}(\sqrt{T_0})$ iterations.